Akash2000A/OMPs/README.md

-# OMPs
-Structural bioinformatics of bacterial outer membrane beta-barrel enzymes and their AlphaFold2 predicted water-soluble QTY variants
+# Structural bioinformatics of bacterial outer membrane beta-barrel enzymes and their AlphaFold2 predicted water-soluble QTY variants